wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-certificates.md

 # Certificate assets in Azure Automation

-Certificates can be stored securely in Azure Automation so they can be accessed by runbooks or DSC configurations using the **Get-AutomationCertificate** activity.
-This allows you to create runbooks and DSC configurations that use certificates for authentication or adds them to Azure or third party resources.
+Certificates can be stored securely in Azure Automation so they can be accessed by runbooks using the **Get-AutomationCertificate** activity.
+This allows you to create runbooks that use certificates for authentication or adds them to Azure or third party resources.

 >[AZURE.NOTE] Secure assets in Azure Automation include credentials, certificates, connections, and encrypted variables.
 These assets are encrypted and stored in the Azure Automation using a unique key that is generated for each automation account.
 This key is encrypted by a master certificate and stored in Azure Automation.
 Before storing a secure asset, the key for the automation account is decrypted using the master certificate and then used to encrypt the asset.

 ## Windows PowerShell Cmdlets

 The cmdlets in the following table are used to create and manage automation certificate assets with Windows PowerShell.
-They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure) which is available for use in Automation runbooks and DSC configurations.
+They ship as part of the [Azure PowerShell module](/documentation/articles/powershell-install-configure) which is available for use in Automation runbooks .

 |Cmdlets|Description|
 |:---|:---|